parapet-io/parapet/README.md

 # Parapet - purely functional library to develop distributed and event-driven systems

 [![Build Status](https://travis-ci.org/parapet-io/parapet.svg?branch=master)](https://travis-ci.org/parapet-io/parapet)

 ## Motivation

 It's not a secret that writing distributed systems is a challenging task that can be logically broken into two main aspects: implementing distributed algorithms and running them.
-Parapet plays a role of execution framework for distributed algorithms, it can be viewed as an intermediate layer between a low-level effect library and high-level operations exposed in the form of DSL.
-Distributed engineers who mainly focused on designing and implementing distributed algorithms don't need to be worried about low-level abstractions such as `IO` or have a piece of deep knowledge in certain computer since subjects, for instance, _Concurrency_.
+Parapet plays the role of execution framework for distributed algorithms - it can be viewed as an intermediate layer between a low-level effect library and high-level operations exposed in the form of DSL.
+Distributed engineers who mainly focused on designing and implementing distributed algorithms don't need to be worried about low-level abstractions such as `IO` or have a piece of deep knowledge in certain computer science subjects, for instance, _Concurrency_.
 All they need to know is what _properties_ the library satisfies and what _guarantees_ it provides.
 On the other hand, engineers who are specializing in writing low-level libraries can concentrate on implementing core abstractions such as `IO` or `Task`, working on performance optimizations and implementing new features.
 Parapet is the modular library where almost any component can be replaced with a custom implementation.

 Distributed engineers unite!